modabas/ModEndpoints/docs/RequestValidation.md

 Global request validation behavior can be customized during application startup.
 Default values for these settings make use of built-in FluentValidation request validation service.
 - `EnableRequestValidation` property (default value: true) turns on/off request validation globally for all endpoints,
 - `RequestValidationServiceName` property changes the service used for request validation for all endpoints.
+Default value points to built-in FluentValidation request validation service,
-- `EnablePerEndpointRequestValidationCustomization` property (default value: false) turns on/off custom per endpoint request validation settings
+- `EnablePerEndpointRequestValidationCustomization` property (default value: false) turns on/off custom per endpoint request validation settings.

 By implementing your own request validation service that adheres to `IRequestValidationService` interface, you can register it in the DI container with a custom service name and set `RequestValidationServiceName` to that name, so that all endpoints will use your custom request validation service by default.